Kemerovo: Public transport

-The fare in public transport is 20 rubles, in express buses - 21 rubles, in fixed-route taxis - 22 rubles (as of March 24, 2019).
+The fare in public transport is 20 rubles, in express buses - 21 rubles, in fixed-route taxis - 22 rubles (as of 24 March 2019).
 Free Wi-Fi was used in all Kemerovo trams to attract passenger traffic.

+On 6 June 2024, one person was killed and over 140 injured when a tram ran away after apparently suffering a brake failure.
+Two people were arrested and accused of allowing a disabled tram to operate.